LAS VEGAS - Panasonic is celebrating the 10th

 without touch control.

-incorporating and ultra-thin 4x optical zoom lenses with folded optics, mirror
+profiles by incorporating and ultra-thin 4x optical zoom lenses with folded

-finish 720p HD video recording, large touch-control LCDs and easy-to-use
+optics, mirror finish 720p HD video recording, large touch-control LCDs and

-while the FP5 features a 3-inch 3:2 LCD.
-Using the touch-screen controls, users
+the FP5 features a 3-inch 3:2 LCD.
+Using the touchscreen controls, users can

-can touch-set auto focus (AF), zoom, shutter and the Intelligent Scene selector.
+touch-set autofocus, zoom, shutter and the intelligent scene selector.
+All menu

-All menu setting options are now available with touch control and in playback
+setting options are now available with touch control, and in playback mode

 collection of photos, as though it is a page in a book.

-The FP7 also features three new creative modes for manually (with
+The FP7 also features three new creative modes for manually editing

-Both cameras include Mega OIS, Intelligent ISO, face detection and Intelligent
+photos.
+Both cameras include Mega OIS, intelligent ISO, face detection and

-smart features, 720p/30fps HD video recording, 4x optical zoom lens starting at
+smart features, 720p/30 fps HD video recording, 4x optical zoom lens starting

-28mm, and a new rounded shape design to help the cameras fit comfortably in the
+at 28mm, and a new rounded shape design to help the cameras fit comfortably in

 and .008 (S1) shutter lag times.